Recommender Systems with Generative Retrieval: Experiments

-\textbf{Invalid IDs.} Since the model decodes the codewords of the target Semantic ID autoregressively, it is possible that the model can predict an invalid ID (i.e., it may not map to any item in the recommendation dataset).
+Since the model decodes the codewords of the target Semantic ID autoregressively, it is possible that the model may predict invalid IDs (i.e., IDs that do not map to any item in the recommendation dataset).
 In our experiments, we used semantic IDs of length $4$ with each codeword having a cardinality of $256$ (i.e., codebook size = 256 for each level).
-The number of possible IDs spanned by this combination $=256^4$, which is approx. 4 trillion.
+The number of possible IDs spanned by this combination $=256^4$, which is approximately 4 trillion.
 On the other hand, the number of items in the datasets we consider is 10K-20K (See Table~\ref{table:dataset_summary}).
-Even though the number of valid IDs is only a fraction of all complete ID space, we observe that the model almost always predicts the valid IDs.
-We visualize the fraction of invalid IDs produced by TIGER as a function of the number of retrieved items $K$ in Figure~\ref{fig:beam_search_invalid}.\\
+Even though the number of valid IDs is only a fraction of all complete ID space, we observe that the model almost always predicts valid IDs.
+We visualize the fraction of invalid IDs produced by TIGER as a function of the number of retrieved items $K$ in Figure~\ref{fig:beam_search_invalid}.
+For top-10 predictions, the fraction of invalid IDs varies from $\sim0.1\%-1.6\%$ for the three datasets.
+To counter the effect of invalid IDs and to always get top-10 valid IDs, we can increase the beam size and filter the invalid IDs.

-\textbf{Effects of Semantic ID length and codebook size.} We tried varying the Semantic ID length and codebook size, such as having an ID consisting of $6$ codewords each from a codebook of size $64$.
-We noticed that the recommendation metrics for TIGER were robust to these changes.
-However, note that the input sequence length increases with longer IDs (i.e., more codewords per ID), which makes the computation more expensive for our transformer-based sequence-to-sequence model.\\

-\textbf{Inference cost.} Despite the remarkable success of our model on the sequential recommendation task, we note that our model is more expensive than ANN-based models during inference (not during training) due to the use of beam search for autoregressive decoding.
-We emphasize that optimizing the computational efficiency of TIGER was not the main objective of this work.
-Instead, our work opens up a new area of research: \emph{Recommender Systems based on Generative Retrieval}.
-As part of future work, we will consider ways to make the model smaller or explore other ways of leveraging Transformer's capabilities, such as building a unified model across multiple datasets and tasks.
+It is important to note that, despite generating invalid IDs, TIGER achieves state-of-the-art performance when compared to other popular methods used for sequential recommendations.
+One extension to handle invalid tokens could be to do prefix matching when invalid tokens are generated by the model.
+Prefix matching of Semantic IDs would allow retrieving items that have similar semantic meaning as the tokens generated by the model.
+Given the hierarchical nature of our RQ-VAE tokens, prefix matching can be thought of as model predicting item category as opposed to the item index.
+Note that such an extension could improve the recall/NDCG metrics even further.
+We leave such an extension as a future work.